TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image adapted from: @shin_tyng & @kenghao_chang via Instagram

 You might’ve seen this temple on your explore feed – with its intricate designs and dragons that adorn the entrance.
-It’s no other than the Xingtian Temple, built in 1967.
+It’s none other than the Xingtian Temple, built in 1967.
 Head in to experience and learn about temple practices and customs, or simply admire the traditional decorations peppered around the place.

 Xingtian Temple